near/stakewars-iv/HOW_TO.md

 --features statelessnet_protocol
 ```

-Sample config: TODO
+Sample config: [will be provided shortly]

 In order to be able to create staking pool, you need some tokens.
-Please fill in the validator form: TODO
+Please fill in the validator form: [the link to the form will be provided shortly].

 ### Hardware requirements